USS S-30: First, second, and third (defensive) war patrols

-The United States entered World War II on 7 December 1941 with the Japanese attack on Pearl Harbor, and S-30′s division, Submarine Division 52, soon was reassigned to the Panama Canal Zone for defensive patrol dutues.
+The United States entered World War II on 7 December 1941 with the Japanese attack on Pearl Harbor, and S-30′s division, Submarine Division 52, soon was reassigned to the Panama Canal Zone for defensive patrol duties.
 Departing New London on 31 January 1942, she hunted for enemy submarines along her route which took her via Bermuda and Mona Passage into the Caribbean Sea.
 On 16 February 1942, she arrived at Coco Solo, Panama, from which she conducted two more defensive patrols in the western approaches to the Panama Canal, from 10 to 31 March 1942 and from 14 April to 13 May 1942, before she was ordered to California to prepare for service in the Aleutian Islands.
 She underwent repairs at San Diego, California, then, inmid-July 1942, she started for the Territory of Alaska.
 While en route, engine trouble forced her into Mare Island for repairs, but on 1 August 1942 she resumed her northward voyage.